supercaracal/go-mod-dl-action/README.md

 ### `file`

-A execution file of the module.
+A executable file of the Go module.

 ## Example usage